Thomas Butler, 10th Earl of Ormond: Birth and origins

-Thomas was born about February 1531 in souther Ireland.
+Thomas was born about February 1531 in southern Ireland.
 He was the eldest son of James Butler and his wife Joan FitzGerald.
 At the time of his birth, his father was still heir apparent but would succeed as 9th Earl of Ormond in 1539.
-His father's family was the Butler dynasty, an Old English family that descended from Theobald Walter, who had been appointed Chief Butler of Ireland by King Henry II in 1177.
+His father's family was the Butler dynasty, who were of Anglo-Norman origin.
+The family descended from Theobald Walter, who had been appointed Chief Butler of Ireland by King Henry II in 1177.

 Thomas's mother was a child of James FitzGerald, 10th Earl of Desmond.
-Her family, the Geraldines, also were an Old English family.
-It was once believed that his parents had married about 1520, but this is now known to be impossible as, in 1521-2, his father was briefly betrothed to his English cousin Anne Boleyn.
+Her family, the Geraldines, were of Cambro-Norman and Anglo-Norman origin.
+It was once believed that his parents had married about 1520, but this is now known to be impossible as, in 1521–2, his father was briefly betrothed to his English cousin Anne Boleyn.
 James and Joan did not marry until about 1528, with Thomas as their first child being born three, rather than eleven, years later.

 He was one of seven brothers, which are listed in his father's article.
-Nothing seems to be known about the sisters he probably had.
+No sisters are known and he probably had none, since the siblings were born about two years apart.